 Build a feature not for its own sake, but to test and refine the process.
 Then, throw the feature away.
 What did you learn?
 What went well?
 Adapt small things in the process and restart.

-🧾 Expose Decisions
+🧾 Expose Decision

 Pattern: Make implicit context explicit.